godotengine/godot-docs/contributing/documentation/contributing_to_the_documentation.rst

 We strive to write factual content in an accessible and well-written language.
 To contribute, you should also read:

-1. The :ref:`doc_docs_writing_guidelines`.
+1. :ref:`doc_docs_writing_guidelines`.
 There, you will find rules and recommendations to write in a way that everyone understands.
-2. The content guidelines.
+2. :ref:`doc_content_guidelines`.
 They explain the principles we follow to write the documentation and the kind of content we accept.

 Contributing changes